Ethics and Policies

 Sin-Chn Scientific Press adopts a double-anonymous peer-review model.
 Peer review is used to assess the quality of a new manuscript.
 The academic editor will assign a manuscript to at least three independent-external reviewers for peer review.
 If there is evidence of potential plagiarism, the manuscript will not go on the next stage.
 The Editor-in-Chief is responsible for the academic quality of the journal and oversees the publication process.
 At least two high-quality reports should be submitted to the Editor-in-Chief, and he/she will make a final decision whether it is accepted or rejected or revised.

-Authors have the right to recommend a list of potential reviewers, and an assistant editor will ensure there is no potential conflict of interest.
-The journal office reserves the right to adopt this list.
-Given theconflict of interest, guest editors should not access the peer review process on their own manuscripts submitted to a special issue or a section collection.
+Authors have the right to recommend a list of potential reviewers, and the academic editor will ensure there is no potential conflict of interest and reserves the right to adopt this list.
+Given the conflict of interest, guest editors should not access the peer review process on their own manuscripts submitted to a special issue or a section collection.
 The Editor-in-Chief or another editorial board member will instead his/her responsibility.
 Similarly, editors from the Editorial Board should avoid reviewing a manuscript if he/she is one of the authors, or he/she comes from the same institute with the authors.
 Reviewers should understand all the editorial policies, and follow the guidelines in “For reviewers”.

 If review reports contain different decisions, the academic editor will seek another comment from an editorial board member before asking for the final decision from the Editor-in-Chief.
 During the peer review process, the editorial staff eliminates interference in the making of any decisions.